danfuzz/samizdat/doc/library-guide/Record.md

 * `Core` &mdash; Returns `this`.

-* `SymbolTable` &mdash; Returns the data payload of `this`.
-This cast exists so that it is possible to use interpolation when constructing records and symbol tables.
+* `SymbolTable` &mdash; Returns the data payload of `this`. **Note:** This cast exists so that it is possible to do interpolation of records when constructing records and symbol tables.

 * `Value` &mdash; Returns `this`.